 Fellow Since 2002

-This profile was prepared when Khemporn Wiroonrapun was elected to the Ashoka Fellowship in 2002.
+This description of Khemporn Wiroonrapun's work was prepared when Khemporn Wiroonrapun was elected to the Ashoka Fellowship in 2002.

 Khemporn Wiroonrapun promotes the rights of immigrant child laborers in Thailand, an overlooked, under-represented subset of child workers, and one of the country's most serious human rights problems.